James Lynah

 James Lynah (1881 – February 24, 1956) was an American businessman and sports administrator who is considered the principal founder of the Eastern College Athletic Conference.
-Lynah Rink is named in his honor.
+Lynah Rink, an indoor ice hockey rink on the campus of Cornell University, is named in his honor.

-Early years
+Early life and education

-Born in Charleston, South Carolina, Lynah transferred from Clemson University to graduate from Cornell University in 1905 where he was a member of the Quill and Dagger society and Sigma Phi.
+Born in Charleston, South Carolina, in 1881, Lynah transferred from Clemson University to graduate from Cornell University, where he was a member of the Quill and Dagger society and Sigma Phi and graduated in 1905.
 He played for both coach John Heisman and Pop Warner.
 Joe Guyon is the only other known player who can make a similar claim.
 Lynah was an end for Heisman's 1900 and 1901 Clemson teams, and he was captain and quarterback for Warner's 1904 Cornell team.

-Engineer
+Career

 After graduation, Lynah worked for DuPont for fifteen years, becoming a plant manager during World War I. He went on to work at General Motors from 1922 to 1929, serving as director of purchasing and manufacturing staff.

 Cornell athletics

 An active alumnus of Cornell University, he was involved in many alumni committees, was chairman of a committee for the development of the College of Engineering and was a member of the College of Engineering Council.

-He succeeded Graduate Manager of Athletics Romeyn Berry as the first Director of Athletics at Cornell University from 1935 to 1943.
+He succeeded graduate manager of athletics Romeyn Berry as the first director of athletics at Cornell University from 1935 to 1943.
 While serving as athletic director, Lynah led the movement to establish an athletic conference in the eastern United States.
 His efforts led to the creation of the Eastern Intercollegiate Athletics agency, which became the modern ECAC.
 Lynah was succeeded at Cornell by Robert Kane.
 He was one of the inaugural members of the Cornell University Athletic Hall of Fame.